 Beginning in FY 2001, States were required to participate in a system to measure the extent to which programs are implemented in a manner that achieves positive results for the communities served.
-States may participate in the model evaluation system designed by the Office of Community Services in consultation with the CSBG network called the ROMA System.
+States may participate in the model evaluation system designed by the Office of Community Services in consultation with the CSBG network called the Results Oriented Management and Accountability System, or ROMA.
 Alternatively, States may design their own similar system.
 States are to report to OCS their progress on the implementation of performance measurement practices.

-The Kentucky CSBG Manual outlines the accountability and reporting requirements for its eligible entities.
-According to KY policies all eligible entities are required to participate in a performance measure system which satisfies CSBG statues.
-ROMA data is collected through the Case Management Software system that is used by KY eligible entities.
-ROMA training is provided through the NASCSP conferences on the State level, and through the local CAP conferences held for Kentucky eligible entities.
+The New Hampshire CSBG Manual outlines the Accountability and Reporting requirements for its eligible entities.
+According to New Hampshire policies, all eligible entities are required to participate in a performance measure system which satisfies CSBG statues.
+ROMA data is collected through the Case Management Software system that is used by New Hampshire eligible entities.
+ROMA training is provided through the NASCSP conferences on the state level, and through the local CAP Conferences held for New Hampshire eligible entities.

 The State did not provide demographic information for the number of program participants surveyed who were without health insurance or disabled.
+The State began gathering the survey data in the program year 2007.

 III.
-CAA Onsite Review Summaries
+CAAs Onsite Review Summaries